Brain and Neuroscience Advances

 • High profile, expert international editorial board and high quality peer review

 • International gold open access journal with no barriers to access

 • Time from submission to decision is 20 days, time from acceptance to publication is 20 days

 Open access article processing charge (APC) information

-The APC for this journal is currently 1125 (GBP) as of 1st November 2021.
+The APC for this journal is 1125 (GBP).
 Members of the British Neuroscience Association will receive a 50% discount.